 Have a final check for holes or gaps.

-Drop by every other day to ensure no birds are tangled within – this only happens if you’ve left gaps.
+Drop by every other day to ensure no birds are tangled within.
+This wont happen if you’ve left no gaps.
 Eventually you get really pro at it – big nets really are the key.
 Far better to use one big one than have to join a few together.

 I short friend with a second broom is also helpful!!!!!